hughmancoder/Automated_Hvf_Grading/README.md

 - [x] work on creating a new object for each user object file run as objects previous values get carried across https://stackoverflow.com/questions/21598872/how-to-create-multiple-class-objects-with-a-loop-in-python
 - [x] create driver functions for both concurrent and parallel jobs (8 cores) in driver.py
-- [ ] parallel environment working
+- [x] parallel environment working
-- [ ] progression functionality seperated
+- [x] progression functionality seperated

+- [x] filter out N/A on dfs
+- [x] add filtering to progressor criteria

+- [x] change progressor criteria to take in object
+- [x] all functions return progObject

+- [x] recheck criteria according to email in processData

+- [ ] grade trial folder and send results to Nia

+### Extensions
+- [ ] get working for 32-2 pdfs

 ### intial bug fixes based on user requirements
 - [x] MD% and PSD% in the criteria for abnormal (criteria 3) [Fix psd < 5%]